telerik/xaml-docs/controls/raddiagram/performance/tips-tricks.md

 * __Disable Thumbnail from refreshing__: By default __RadDiagramThumbnail__ is refreshed on every UI operation performed into the RadDiagram.
 You can disable its auto refreshing mechanism and manually refresh it only when necessary.
 You can do that via the __IsAutoRefreshEnabled__ property and the __RefreshThumbnail()__ method.

 * __Number of shapes in ViewPort__: Work with a small number of shapes in the ViewPort.
 The smaller the number of shapes in the Viewport the faster diagram will be.

+* __Clear Cashed of the Diagram__: When an item (node) is removed from GraphSource, its corresponding UI container (RadDiagramShape) is stored in collection of 'recycled' shapes for future use.
+This aims to speed up the diagram performance in extensive undo-redo and container generation operations (loadin process).
+However, in a scenario where large number of Add/Remove operation are performed, the therecycled collection store in memory every operation which could lead to a possible memory issues.
+What can be done here is to manually clear this collection at some moment by calling the __ClearCache()__ method.

+#### __[C#] Example 1: Clear Cashed of RadDiagram__
+{{region raddiagram-performance-tips-tricks_0}}
+	(this.xDiagram.ContainerGenerator as GenericContainerGenerator<Telerik.Windows.Controls.Diagrams.RadDiagramItem>).ClearCache();
+{{endregion}}

 ## Optimize Layout